-DePuy recalled its ASR metal-on-metal hip devices due to high failure rates.
+DePuy recalled its ASR metal-on-metal hip devices due to high complication rates.
 In late 2013, Johnson & Johnson agreed to pay $2.5 billion to resolve the majority of ASR hip lawsuits pending in the United States, settling roughly 8,000 claims.

 2012 – 2013

 DePuy recalled 277 knee implant devices and components indicating that there was a reasonable probability that the products could cause serious adverse health consequences or death.

 DePuy recalled certain components of its Limb Preservations System Knee implant due to reports of loosening, fracturing and premature failure.

 DePuy initiated a Class II recall of the Articulation Surface component of their Attune knee implants, after many instances where the spring coil would break off and enter the surgical site without the surgeon’s knowledge.